 Nuclear Materials and Engineering (NuME)

-This course is given in the spring of 2022, and is intended for masters and doctoral students with a basic background in physics.
+This course is intended for masters and doctoral students with a basic background in physics.
 This course teaches the fundamentals of the radiation damage process, and gives an overview of the microscopic and macroscopic effects of irradiation on materials.
-Upon successful completion of the course, the student will be aware of the challenges posed to materials in radiation-intensive environments.
 The course is lectured in English.

 The course is intended for students minoring in energy sciences.
 It is lectured every spring.
 The course has three main parts: current, generation II and generation III nuclear reactors, future generation IV fission reactors and fusion reactors.
 The contents are basics of nuclear physics and technology, nuclear fuel cycle, nuclear waste management, safety and nuclear specific issues.
 Fusion reactor concepts, basics of fusion physics and material issues are also covered.
 The course is lectured in Finnish.

 The course is lectured every autumn.
 It gives an overall view of nuclear energy, reactors and power plants and an introduction to neutron physics, nuclear reactor theory, reactor kinetics, heat removal, thermal hydraulics, fuel cycles, nuclear waste management and safety viewpoints.
 The mathematics and physics courses of the first two years are adequate prerequisites.
 The course is lectured in English.

 Students who have passed the course “Introduction to reactor physics” can participate in an experimental reactor physics course at the VR-1 reactor in Prague, Czech Republic.
 At VR-1 we experience in practice many reactor phenomena learned on the theory course.
 The course consists of a seminar before experiments, a working week at the reactor and a detailed report on one of the experiments.
 The course is given in spring and its language is English.